 Recreation

-Vision: To provide world-class outdoor recreation experiences with high-quality facilities and diverse activities and access opportunities for CNMI residents and visitors.

-The Commonwealth of the Northern Mariana Islands seeks to welcome and encourage residents and visitors to enjoy our unique, sustainable, high-quality outdoor recreation environment developed for all abilities which also celebrates the history, culture and abundant natural resources across the region.
+Vision: The Commonwealth of the Northern Mariana Islands seeks to welcome and encourage residents and visitors to enjoy our unique, sustainable, high-quality outdoor recreation environment developed for all abilities which also celebrates the history, culture and abundant natural resources across the region.
 (2020 SCORP)

 Tourism and the Visitor Industry

-Vision: The Marianas are as one of the most preferred destinations to experience happiness, excursions, harmony, strength, and celebration in the global tourism market, offering choice and diversity for visitors and residents alike.
-Through integrated resource planning and management efforts our islands support a modern, sustainable, and successful tourism industry that provides jobs, a good tax base, and diverse customer base that provides a healthy level of profit for businesses, supported by convenient, affordable transportation that promotes inter-island travel, and opportunities to enhance, preserve, and share CNMI’s culture with the outside world.
-The tourism and visitor industry are well-integrated with all aspects of community planning and development to result in less vulnerability to external events and a level of visitor arrivals that can support a good quality of life for the community, without adversely impacting the beautiful natural environment.
-(2020 MVA Tourism Plan, in development)

-Note, comments received suggesting tightening this vision statement; flagging for follow-up and further discussion and upcoming Planning Taskforce Meeting.

-Revised:

-Through integrated resource planning and management efforts, our islands support a modern, sustainable, and successful tourism industry that provides jobs, a good tax base, and diverse customer base that provides a healthy level of profit for businesses, supported by convenient, affordable transportation that promotes inter-island travel, and opportunities to enhance, preserve, and share CNMI’s culture with the outside world.
-(2020 MVA Tourism Plan, in development)
+Vision: To promote and develop the Northern Mariana Islands as a premier destination of choice for visitors from throughout the world while providing a maximum quality of life for our people.
+We nurture and encourage cultural interchange and environmental sensitivity for visitors’ enjoyment and for our children’s children.
+(MVA Mission, pending updates from 2021 Tourism Plan Draft in progress)

 Public Safety and Disaster Risk Reduction

-Vision: Maintain and enhance community safety in the Commonwealth and work across sectors to identify and manage risks to ensure populations have adequate access to evacuation routes, food, water and subsequent medical services during and after a disaster and that preparations are in place to reduce risks and make CNMI a safe place to weather a storm.
+Vision: Maintain and enhance community safety in the Commonwealth and work across sectors to identify and manage risks to ensure populations have adequate access to evacuation routes, food, water, shelter, and subsequent medical services during and after a disaster and that preparations are in place that make CNMI a safe place to weather a storm.
 (SE-DRR Taskforce)

+Public Safety, Justice, and Strong Institutions

+Vision: The CNMI Department of Public Safety will continue to provide the highest quality public safety service in order to enhance community safety, protect life and property, and reduce crime and the fear of crime by growing partnerships with the community, leading a community commitment to resolve problems, and improving the safety and quality of life in the Commonwealth.
+(DPS 2021 Citizen Centric Report Vision)

 Health Systems

 Vision: Improving CNMI health and well-being through excellence and innovation in services.
 (2015 CHCC Strategic Plan Plan)